 The government-wide financial statements are designed to provide readers with a broad overview of the District's finances, in a manner similar to a private sector business.
 The statement of net assets presents information on all of the District's assets and liabilities, with the difference between the two reported as net assets.
 Over time, increases or decreases in net assets may serve as a useful indicator of whether the financial position of the District is improving or deteriorating.
 The statement of activities presents information showing how the District's net assets change during each fiscal year.
-All changes in net assets are reported as soon as the underlying event giving rise to the change occurs regardless of the timing related cash flows.
+All changes in net assets are reported as soon as the underlying event giving rise of the change occurs regardless of the timing related cash flows.
 Thus, revenues and expenses are reported in this statement for some items that will only result in cash flows in future fiscal periods.
-The governmental activity of the District is health and welfare which is comprised of various programs that include various supportive services, nutritional services, utility assistance and respite.
+The governmental activity of the District is fire protection.